johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.9 Communications, Clearances, Lost Communications Procedures.md

 ### Completion Standards
 The student must become proficient at typical IFR communications using standard phraseology and demonstrate an understanding of lost communication procedures.
-Student must comply with clearances within +/- 10 kts, +/- 10°s, and +/- 100 feet.

 ### Required Logbook Phraseology